 Sir Graham Brady (opens in new tab), who is chairman of the 1922 Committee and will be running the election, has said: "I have spoken to the party chairman Jake Berry and he has confirmed that it will be possible to conduct a ballot and conclude a leadership election by Friday the 28th of October.
 So we should have a new leader in place before the fiscal statement which will take place on the 31st."

 Who is going to be the next Prime Minister?
 Tory candidates

-There are two candidates left in the race to become the next Prime Minister: Rishi Sunak and Liz Truss, both of whom have survived five ballots in Westminster.
+There are two candidates currently in the race to become the next Prime Minister: Rishi Sunak and Penny Mordaunt, both of whom ran in the previous leadership contest.

 Former Chancellor Rishi Sunak was one of the first of many ministers to resign (opens in new tab) from Boris Johnson's government earlier in July.
 In his resignation letter (opens in new tab), the Chancellor said that the public expect government to be conducted "properly, competently and seriously," and that he felt his own approach to the economy was "fundamentally too different" to that of Boris Johnson.

 First elected to Parliament in 2015 as the MP for Richmond (Yorkshire), Sunak served as chief secretary to the Treasury and parliamentary under secretary of state at the Ministry of Housing, Communities and Local Government before his appointment as Chancellor.

 He's well known to the public for schemes such as 'Eat Out to Help Out' during the pandemic, and more recently the £150 council tax rebate (opens in new tab).
 Now, people are keen to know more about the former Chancellor, from who he's married to, to how he voted on Brexit (opens in new tab).